vives-projectwerk-2-2020/BatteryChargeSystem/README.md

 ## Project description

+This project is under the MIT license, view it here [MIT License](license.md)

 The concept of the this system is to charge some batteries with a solar panel.
 To supply the whole system.

 ## Explanation of my roadmap